Frequently Asked Questions

 Our Funding Information Network enables us to reach thousands more people in communities across the country and around the world.
-The program consists of hundreds of community-based organizations that house and provide - free of charge to the public - a suite of our trainings and databases to their local communities.
+The program consists of hundreds of community-based organizations that house and provide - free of charge to the public - a suite of our trainings and tools to their local communities.

 These network partners can be found in every corner of the United States and in several countries around the world.
-Funding Information Network organizations are deeply committed to being the fundraising information hub in their communities; they host trainings for the public, give one-on-one support to those with questions on the fundraising/proposal writing process, and provide free access to Foundation Directory Online, our flagship database of foundations and grantmaking organizations.
+Funding Information Network organizations are deeply committed to being the fundraising information hub in their communities; they host trainings for the public, give one-on-one support to those with questions on the fundraising/proposal writing process, and provide free access to Foundation Directory Online, our flagship web-based application of foundations and grantmaking organizations.

 What is the cost of joining the network?

 Network partnership with Candid's Funding Information Network requires an annual fee of $2,995* for the Access Program or $5,995* for the Training Program.
 The fee is billed on an annual basis (12 months).

 In addition to Candid's premiere products and training materials, network partners benefit from free in-person and online training and conferences as well as a wider network of like-minded partners who are working in the field of nonprofit and fundraising information services.